koshlan/Spatial/Analysis_of_Polygons.md

 ```

 Brunsdon and Comber's make two noteworthy observations.
 First,
-When the W matrix is standardized so the rows equal one, when the weights are
+when the W matrix is standardized so the rows equal one, then the weights are
-exactly those used in a lagged mean test.
-Second, the Moran's I coefficient is
+exactly those used in the lagged mean test. (e.g Say a polygon as 3 neighbors then each has weight 1/3)

-dimensionless number that varies with valuses of W matrix.
-Thus, it's interpretation should involve
+Second, the Moran's I coefficient is dimensionless number that varies with valuses of W matrix.
+Further it depends on the homogeneity of the polygon values and number of polygons, so
-a comparison hus should be compared to a null hypothesis that there was
+it's interpretation should involve a test against a null hypothesis: namely that there was
-no spatial correlation at all and the value could be achieved by random chance.
+no spatial correlation beyond what could be achieved by random chance.

 Three approaches are offered.

 1. Parametric assume the value are drawn from a gaussian, with a test statistic (see page 233)
 2. Premuation test, with convergens to a normal.
-That is, premute all the values randomly amoung polygons.
+That is, premute all the values randomly amoung polygons (see page 233).
-3. Monte Carlo
+3. Monte Carlo, with random premutatation.

-Note the two choices

 ```r